 Stop using PowerPoint

 PowerPoint is a corporate life-support machine.
-It needs to be turned off.
+It needs to be turned off

 If you make presentations; need to persuade people; want to be impactful and memorable in your communication, watch Jamie Oliver for a few lessons on how to do it because he does two things really well.
 Firstly, he knows how he wants you to feel after his presentation.
 And secondly, he helps you to remember it.

-Specifically, I am talking about his use of visuals aids.
+Specifically, I am talking about his use of visual aids.
 A visual aid would be defined as anything physical or electronic you use to help enhance or illustrate your point.
 Jamie did a TedTalk a few years ago in the US.
 He trotted out a wheelbarrow full of sugar, upending it onto the stage to illustrate how many sugar cubes an average child would consume from flavoured milk during 5 years of school.

 No thanks, I’m sweet enough